-Itract with the winner of a below published it as required by law.
+It is that the winner of a below published it as required by law.
 The chich lity that the contract was void and therefore ated.
-It was suspected that the procurement we works procured were carried out in advance and sone to the municipality twice.
-After a thorough review of the secuments from the whistleblower and documents from publicly sources, the WPO filed a criminal complaint in its own name.
-The case subject to investigation at the end of 2022.
+It was suspected that the procurement we works procured were carried out in advance and sonic to the municipality twice.
+After a thorough review of the second cuments from the whistleblower and documents from publicly a sources, the WPO filed a criminal complaint in its own name.
+The case is subject to investigation at the end of 2022.